ikunetwork/WhitePaper/README.md

 ### The Proposal Library

-Network-based computational biology analysis has become a widely used strategy for determining drug redevelopment piplines due to the ever-increasing pace of bio and chemical information available.[FN]  Various different computational approaches, including deep learning, matrix factorization methods and various algorithms have proved beneficial in navigating the wealth of information to uncover potential drug redevelopment leads.[FN] Unfortunately, this information is often fragmented and to date, has lacked economic incentive for the proper capital formation to enable clinical trials.[FN]
+Network-based computational biology analysis has become a widely used strategy for determining drug redevelopment piplines due to the ever-increasing pace of bio and chemical information available.<sup>[33](#f33)</sup>  Various different computational approaches, including deep learning, matrix factorization methods and various algorithms have proved beneficial in navigating the wealth of information to uncover potential drug redevelopment leads.<sup>[34](#f34)</sup> Unfortunately, this information is often fragmented and to date, has lacked economic incentive for the proper capital formation to enable clinical trials.

 The IN will serve to be a hub for such information allowing for a unified workflow of the most promising redevelopment initiatives along with the economic incentives to bring such initiatives to clinical trial.
 The IKU peer review will “stand on the shoulders” of the computational analysis that has been completed to date to provide a highly predictive, robust repurposing pipeline.
 VR and non-VR are incentivized to ‘bruteForce’ peer review (described below) to earn fees from the IN in the form of BTC, ETH and `RST` - encouraging and incentivizing the the most promising redevelopment initiatives to be capitalized.